12 Tips to Get Rid of Smelly Sink Drain Odours

 9. Use Enzyme Cleaners

-Enzyme-based cleaners can dissolve organic matter, such as food particles or soap scum.
-We recommend that you search for eco-friendly products that are safe for your community’s plumbing system.
+Enzyme-based cleaners can break down organic matter, such as food particles and soap scum.
+We recommend that you search for eco-friendly products safe for your community’s plumbing system.

-• Purchase an enzyme-based cleaner, preferably one that is designed to break down organic material in (smelly) drains
+- Purchase an enzyme-based cleaner, preferably one designed to break down organic material in (smelly) drains.

 10. Check for a Dry P-Trap